Scenario Creation

 A story card consists of:

 Trigger Words – Words or phrases that activate the story card.
 Not case-sensitive.
+Readable by the AI.
+Both the User reply and AI reply will be searched for trigger words.

 Example: If your scenario includes a mysterious book called Weiss, the AI won’t recognize its significance unless you create a story card explaining its lore.
 The trigger word for this story card could be "weiss" and the content would explain the backstory of it.